hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 vim Makefile
 ```

 *VIM* opens in the *Terminal* window and the program may be a little bit confusing to use for someone who is used to *Windows* or *mac OS*.
 Right at the beginning, *VIM*/*Terminal* asks if you want to continue *E*diting.
 Confirm with the `E` key.
 Then click in the file and enable editing through pressing the `i` key.
 Now, `-- INSERT --` should be prompted on the bottom of the window.
 Look for the `prefix  = not-set` and the `cc = not-set` definitions.
-Click in the according lines and press the `i` key to enable editing (recall: `-- INSERT --` will appear at the bottom of the window).
+Click in the corresponding lines and press the `i` key to enable editing (recall: `-- INSERT --` will appear at the bottom of the window).
 Then change both variables to:

 ```
 prefix = ~/telemac/v8p1/optionals/metis-5.1.0/build/